jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.12.33 Increment

-Increases the values of each grid cell in an input raster by 1.0. (see also InPlaceAdd).
+Increases the values of each grid cell in an input raster by 1.0. (see also InPlaceAdd)

 *Parameters*: